josdejong/workerpool/README.md

 A worker pool contains the following functions:

-- `Pool.exec(method: string, params: Array | null) : Promise.<*, Error>`<br>
+- `Pool.exec(method: Function | string, params: Array | null) : Promise.<*, Error>`<br>
   Execute a function on a worker with given arguments.
-- `Pool.run(fn: Function, args: Array | null) : Promise.<*, Error>`<br>
+  - When `method` is a string, a method with this name must exist at the worker and must be registered to make it accessible via the pool.
+The function will be executed on the worker with given parameters.
-  Offload a function dynamically to a worker, execute it with given arguments, and return the result.
-The provided function `fn` is stringified and send to the worker, therefore this function must be static.
+  - When `method` is a function, the provided function `fn` will be stringified, send to the worker, and executed there with the provided parameters.
+The provided function must be static, it must not depend on variables in a surrounding scope.
 - `Pool.proxy() : Promise.<Object, Error>`<br>
   Create a proxy for the worker pool.
 The proxy contains a proxy for all methods available on the worker.
 All methods return promises resolving the methods result.
 - `Pool.clear([force: boolean])`<br>
   Clear all workers from the pool.
 If parameter `force` is false (default), workers will finish the tasks they are working on before terminating themselves.
 When `force` is true, all workers are terminated immediately without finishing running tasks.

-The functions `Pool.run`, `Pool.exec`, and the proxy functions all return a `Promise`.
+The function `Pool.exec` and the proxy functions all return a `Promise`.
 The promise has the following functions available:

 - `Promise.then(fn: Function.<result: *>)`<br>
   Get the result of the promise once resolve.